Ransom M. Callicott: Elections

-See also List of Los Angeles municipal election returns, 1953–59.

 Callicott ran for the Los Angeles City Council District 12 seat in 1953, losing to incumbent Councilman Ed J. Davenport in the final by just 443 votes.
 After Davenport died in June 1953, Callicott was one of the 13 hopefuls interviewed by a City Council committee to replace him.
 He "described himself as a middle-of-the-road political thinker and said that left-wing support which was attracted to his recent campaign for City Council developed only because this element was more antagonistic to Davenport."
 The council decided to appoint Davenport's widow, Harriett Davenport, to the position.